Chapter 23 : Ache

-I jolted to my feet, my chair screeching backwards and toppling over.
+I jolted to my feet, my chair screeching backwards and toppling over with a clumsy thud.
 “I’m sorry, I can’t do this.”

-Professor Vespertine’s head snapped up, her features slack with shock.
-FurryFace gaped and stuttered for words, “B-But Agatha, this is important—”
+Professor Vespertine’s head snapped up, her features slack with surprise.
+FurryFace gaped and stuttered for words, “B-But Miss Bennett, this is important—”

 “I don’t care!”
 I suddenly blurted out.
 “I just...
 I can’t do this, okay?”

-I didn’t bother to wait for the answer to that question.
-Instead, I just wheeled around and, trying to ignore the scalded glares of Vespertine and the Healers, stormed out of the office.
+I didn’t bother to wait for an answer to my question.
+Instead, I wheeled around on my heel and, trying to ignore the scalded expressions of Vespertine and the healers, strode with quick steps out the office.

 The door slammed loudly on my way out.
 I couldn’t find it in me to care.

-The Hogwart’s Kitchens were bustling during dinnertime.
-House-elves scrambled from steaming pot to smoking oven, too busy to even acknowledge me when I walked through the door.
+The Hogwarts' Kitchens were bustling during dinnertime.
+House-elves scrambled from steaming pot to smoking oven, too busy to even acknowledge the small, shivering redhead girl who walked through the door.
 Not that I minded.
-It was nice to be alone and not have to deal with—
+It was nice to be alone and not have to deal with —

-“Miss Agatha Benentt!
+“Miss Agatha Bennett!
 Miss Agatha Bennett!
 Thank Potter you’re here!
 You’ve come for Pipsqueak, haven’t you?”

-My stomach—or what was left of it, since It seemed to have torn most of my internal organs to shreds—immediately plummeted to the soles of my shoes.
+My stomach—or what was left of it since that conversation in Vespertine's office—immediately plummeted to the soles of my shoes.
 Of course.
 Of bloody course.
-Well this was just sodding shitastic, wasn’t it?

-I glanced down at Pipsqueak the House-elf, somehow stretching the muscles in my face into a horribly fake smile.
+I glanced down at Pipsqueak the House-elf, somehow stretching the muscles in my face into a horribly artificial smile.
 “Pipsqueak!
 What a surprise!
-Fancy seeing you here, in the...er...kitchens.”
+Fancy seeing you here, uh, in the kitchens.
+Where you work.”

-Pipsqueak nodded furiously, his bulbous eyes round and shining with a slightly disturbing ecstasy.
+Pipsqueak nodded furiously, his bulbous eyes round and shining with a slightly disturbing glint of adoration.
 “Yes, yes, Pipsqueak can always be found in the kitchens.
-Or, at least when he’s not cleaning the Commons or dusting the shelves or mopping the floors or watching you sleep—“
+Or at least when he’s not cleaning the Commons or dusting the shelves or watching you sleep—“

 AGATHA BENNETT, ONE WOMAN FREAKSHOW.